 Taking these examples seriously doesn’t mean falling back upon an idealized bucolic nature, one without the “corrupting” influence of human beings and their technologies.
 Rather, the point is that there are different qualitative styles to engaging with world that the exists outside people and their creations.
 A pair Vibrams is no less a technological creation than Nike’s Vapormax running shoes, but each take for granted a different relationship to inherited human biology and how it intersects with the ground.
 Our disagreements about nature will only be productive when we recognize that it is the tension (and fuzzy border) between nature-to-be-controlled and nature-to-be-engaged, not fanaticizing binaries like “abundance vs austerity,” that lies at the root of them.

-It’s easy to forget that Chicago only needed a Sanitary Canal because American society chose—and still chooses—to dump its waste into waterways rather than compost it.
-Chicagoans were wallowing in shit because they failed to envision a relationship with waste other than trying to make it disappear in ditches, sewers, and waterways.
+It’s easy to forget that Chicago only needed a Sanitary Canal because American society chose to dump its waste into waterways rather than compost it.
+Chicagoans were wallowing in shit because they failed to envision a relationship with waste other than trying to make it disappear into ditches, sewers, and lakes.
 Because they failed to commune with composting bacteria, early modern cities had to go to war with cholera.

 We lose the ability to reimagine the dynamics and character of humanity’s tinkering with nature when progress is imagined as a binary.
 The pathways available to us are not just forward and backwards, toward “modernity” and away from it, or doing things “because we can” and environmental asceticism.
 There is a steering wheel available to human societies, which they could use to chart any number of pathways through our environmental challenges, if we would only remember that it’s there.